astralfrontier/creative-universe/content/compleat-villain/characters/reckoner.md

 He wants to meet some of the other children from the program, and fight them.
 Honestly, fighting other strong opponents would be good too.

 ## Why do you care about the team?
 Apparently there's other things to do than fighting.
-What's up with that?
+Sounds like nonsense, but worth investigating.

 # The Bull
 **Hero Name**: Reckoner